torvalds/linux/Documentation/driver-api/usb/gadget.rst

    I/O processing doesn't imply large demands for memory or CPU resources.

-Most Linux developers will not be able to use this API, since they have USB ``host`` hardware in a PC, workstation, or server.
-Linux users with embedded systems are more likely to have USB peripheral hardware.
-To distinguish drivers running inside such hardware from the more familiar Linux "USB device drivers", which are host side proxies for the real USB devices, a different term is used: the drivers inside the peripherals are "USB gadget drivers".
+Most GNU/Linux developers will not be able to use this API, since they have USB ``host`` hardware in a PC, workstation, or server.
+GNU/Linux users with embedded systems are more likely to have USB peripheral hardware.
+To distinguish drivers running inside such hardware from the more familiar GNU/Linux "USB device drivers", which are host side proxies for the real USB devices, a different term is used: the drivers inside the peripherals are "USB gadget drivers".
 In USB protocol interactions, the device driver is the master (or "client driver") and the gadget driver is the slave (or "function driver").

-The gadget API resembles the host side Linux-USB API in that both use queues of request objects to package I/O buffers, and those requests may be submitted or canceled.
+The gadget API resembles the host side GNU/Linux-USB API in that both use queues of request objects to package I/O buffers, and those requests may be submitted or canceled.
 They share common definitions for the standard USB *Chapter 9* messages, structures, and constants.
 Also, both APIs